Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas outflow

 One could attempt to reproduce these velocity features with a (fully-filled) biconical outflow.
 Illustrative examples of these are shown in Fig. \ref{fig:appbicone}, where the cone axes were chosen to illustratively 'match' the blueshifted and redshifted regions, or to project onto the PA of the jet.
 Neither of these illustrative models can satisfy the observed velocities while maintaining an origin in an AGN produced outflow along the axis of the jet.

 Instead we invoke a biconical outflow in which the cones are only partially filled with ionized gas; a scenario supported by the filamentary and patchy nature of the ionized gas in the inner 30\arcsec.
 To illustrate this scenario, Fig. \ref{fig:cones} shows the velocity structure of each cone individually.
 Here both cones have the same opening angle (45\arcdeg), and their orientation is chosen so that both cone axes project to PA $-$72\arcdeg\ (the PA of the jet).
 The velocity gradients in each bicone match those seen in the residual velocity map (left panel of Fig. \ref{fig:cones}).
 Thus, supported by the non-axisymmetric filamentary and patchy ionized gas seen on scales larger than 1\arcsec\ in both the \nfm\ and \wfm\ cubes, we posit that the diffuse and filamentary ionized gas to the N (outside the accretion disk and within the \nfm\ FOV) is primarily between the nucleus and the observer, and the ionized gas to the SW of the nucleus (outside the accretion disk and within the \nfm\ FOV) is behind the nucleus from the observers point of view.
 This partial filling of the approaching and receding cones then well recreates the velocity residual map of Fig. \ref{fig:cones}.
+This posited partially filled biconical outflow could also explain two other ionized gas blobs to the S and SE beyond the NFM FOV, but observed in the WFM FOV residual velocity map (bottom right panel of Fig. \ref{fig:wfmmoms}).